 Gale and the Beating

-When the van pulled up, Roy felt relieved to get out.
+That evening, when the van pulled up, Roy was relieved to get out.

-‘Eddy wants a chat.
-Fuck me, its Roy Walden.
+‘Eddy wants a chat wiv ya son.
+Fuck me, iss Roy, Walden, innit?
 I knew you at school.
 Thought ya was the bollox with the football didn’t ya.’

-Roy turned.
-Derek Giles was looking back.
-Eyes close together, snub nose, made Giles looked like a pig.
-He was the fat kid at school, everyone took the piss out of him.
-Piggy Giles they called him.
-By the strength of his grip, Piggy had turned some fat into muscle.
-Another mean looking ghoul hovered nearby, gagging to do violence.
-Together they pushed Roy along the road.
-Eddy was waiting in a shop doorway.
+Roy turned to see the miserable countenance of Derek Giles looking back at him.
+Eyes close together, snub nose, Giles looked like a pig, the fat kid at school everyone took the piss out of.
+Piggy Giles, they called him.
+By the strength of his grip, Piggy had turned some of his fat into muscle.
+Another mean looking ghoul hovered nearby, gagging to do some violence, and together they pushed Roy along the road towards Eddy, waiting in a shop doorway.

 ‘Alright, Eddy?’
 Roy said.

 ‘Ya stitched me up for a wunner.
 Remember?
-Made me look a right twat.
-Now yer asking me if I’m alright?’
+Made me look a right cunt.
+And now yer asking me if I’m alright?’
 He looked Roy up and down.
-‘Ya workin?’
+‘Ya workin then, are ya?’